ni/niveristand-routing-and-faulting-custom-device/Docs/User Guide.md

 _NOTE: Configure the SLSC Switch Custom Device before configuring the Routing and Faulting Custom Device._

+### Reservation Group

+The SLSC Switch Custom Device initializes its SLSC Switch session with a custom _reservation group_.
+This initialization allows SLSC sessions with the same group to concurrently reserve the device.
+Avoid modifying SLSC properties used by SLSC Switch through these external sessions, as this will corrupt the switching state and establish unintended connections.

+Use SLSC Switch 20.0.1 or newer to apply the reservation group.
+If you use SLSC Switch 19.x or 20.0.0, the custom device will silently ignore the reservation group.

+By default the reservation group for the SLSC Switch Custom Device is the path to the module in the system definition file.
+Use the scripting API to update this value.

 ## Routing and Faulting Custom Device

 The **Routing and Faulting Custom Device** is a VeriStand add-on that configures aliases and routing channels.
 By default, routing channels are not added.
 Add routing channels for each controllable collection of connections.